great-expectations/great_expectations/docs/features/profiling.rst

 Results are rendered as Profiling data, they create a new section in :ref:`data_docs`.
 By computing the **observed** properties of data, Profiling helps to understand and reason about the data's **expected** properties.

-To produce a useful data overview, Great Expectations uses a :ref:`profiler` to build a special Expectation Suite.
+To produce a useful data overview, Great Expectations uses a :ref:`profiler <profilers>` to build a special Expectation Suite.
 Unlike the Expectations that are typically used for data validation, expectations for Profiling do not necessarily apply any constraints.
 They can simply identify statistics or other data characteristics that should be evaluated and made available in Great Expectations.
 For example, when the included ``BasicDatasetProfiler`` encounters a numeric column, it will add an ``expect_column_mean_to_be_between`` expectation but choose the min_value and max_value to both be None: essentially only saying that it expects a mean to exist.

 The default BasicDatasetProfiler will thus produce a page for each table or DataFrame including an overview section: